gabrielleGadjakaeva/FYPHeartRatePlatformer/README.md

 - Level length is also currently too long, the Level complete panel shows when a level is completed but the files are very long and it may get boring
 - Level progression is yet to be set up, like completing one level will unlock the next for example
 - Player animation sometimes bugs when player lands on a platform
+- Has only been tested with the Polar H10 heart rate monitor

 ---